nodalida2021/nodalida2021.github.io/cfp.md

 learning, linguistics or psychology) that is sufficiently formalized or applied to bear relevance to speech and language technologies.

-We invite paper submissions in three distinct tracks:
+We invite paper submissions in three kinds:

 * regular papers on substantial, original, and unpublished research, including empirical evaluation results, where appropriate;